 An anchor alone already gives the impression of the sea.
 Use your flowerbed as the seabed and drag the ship anchor at the centre.

-Pick something that has a damaged rusty look and a large one, if possible.
-This can create a focal point to your washed ashore garden.
+Pick something that has a damaged, rusty look and a large one, if possible.
+This can create a focal point for your washed ashore garden.